holedaemon/docker-jbep3/README.md

 # Credits

- Big shouts to [CM2Walki](https://github.com/CM2Walki/) for trudging through the shit that is hosting a Source engine game and making it maintainable.
+Big shouts to

+ * [CM2Walki](https://github.com/CM2Walki/) for trudging through the shit that is hosting a Source engine game and making it maintainable.

+* The [dedicated server Steam guide](https://steamcommunity.com/sharedfiles/filedetails/?id=1527732439) for giving me a starting basis, etc.